-Part of my sensitivity is being effected by the people around me.
+Part of my sensitivity is being affected by the people around me.
 I take on other people’s emotions, especially when they are negative.
 It could be something as simple as going into a coffee shop and seeing someone angry.
-It immediately effects me.
+It immediately affects me.
 I get uncomfortable and scared.
 It makes me anxious to the point that I have to get away from them.

 My job in my family has always been the peacemaker.
 I never want anyone to be upset because it makes me upset too.

 I love to dream.
 I spend so much time in my head dreaming about all different kinds of things.
 There are so many things that I want to see and do in my life, I’m sure I’ll never accomplish half of them.
 But I love to think about them.

 I’m guilty of creating a whole other life in my head.
 It’s almost like a movie is playing in my mind all of the time.
 Any time I have a minute to leave this world, I do.
 I go there.
 It’s nice there.
 Everything is the way that I think it should be, not perfect by any means, but better than this world.
 It’s a wonderful place to escape to.

 I’m not content just to dream though.
 I want to do as well.
 I spend so much time thinking about how things could be better and I come up with all kinds of solutions.
 So after lots of thinking and planning, I put some of my plans into action.
 Some things I think about for years before I get around to accomplishing them.
 Others are not that long.
 But nearly everything I do I have thought about for some time before I do it.
 I always have a plan, even if it’s just a rough draft.